Curious-Creative-Mind/Coffee-Sales-Analysis/README.md

 The overall sales trend seems to be steadily increasing every month with an exception of slight dip in February.
 This same trend can be seen in terms of Order Volume as well with a  sharp rise in order volume from  April to May.
 While this sharp rise could be attributed to social media promotions and campaigns run by the coffee shop, the following sections will explore additional contributing factors and highlight key opportunity areas for improvement.

-Below is the overview page from the PowerBI dashboard and more examples are included throughout the report.
+Below is the overview of KPIs from the PowerBI dashboard and more examples are included throughout the report.
 The entire interactive dashboard can be downloaded [here](https://github.com/Curious-Creative-Mind/Coffee-Sales-Analysis/blob/ecdddba86d5d483bad1c3737b12c696ee358a11f/Project%205-%20Coffee%20sales.pbix).

   ![KPIs](https://github.com/Curious-Creative-Mind/Coffee-Sales-Analysis/blob/main/KPIs.PNG?raw=true)